LenkaNovak/LenkaNovak.github.io/_pages/about.md

   <td style="width:300px;">
     <p>
-      As a member of the Caltech CliMA team, I am involved in verification of <a href="https://github.com/CliMA/ClimateMachine.jl">ClimateMachine.jl</a>, a comprehensive state-of-the-art earth system driven by machine learning that CliMA is currently developing.
+      As a member of the Caltech CliMA team, I am involved in the building and verification of <a href="https://github.com/CliMA/ClimateMachine.jl">ClimateMachine.jl</a>, a comprehensive state-of-the-art GPU-based earth system model, driven by machine learning that CliMA is currently developing.
     </p>
   </td>